EKG Rhythm Cheat Sheet

 What they mean: The ventricles fire prematurely before the next expected sinus beat.

-Why they matter: PVCs are a common introductory rhythm concept and help learners recognize ectopic beats.
+Why they matter: PVCs are a common introductory rhythm concept and help learners recognize ectopic beats and irregular interruptions in rhythm.

 First-Degree AV Block